plblum/jivs/planning/ModelRules Designer for ValPlanning Part 2.md

 12. (Server) If non-Jivs checks code needs a model object, set it up.
 13. Server runs other non-Jivs checks when the workflow continues
-14. Server code converts native app errors from those checks to `BusinessLogicErrors`
+14. Server code converts native app errors from those checks to `ExternalIssuesFound`
 15. If no server-side errors exist, the server attempts save.

 * If save logic needs a model object and one has not yet been created, set it up
 * Run save process
 * If save succeeds, the error-reporting workflow ends.
-* If save fails, server code converts save-time native app errors to `BusinessLogicErrors`.
+* If save fails, server code converts save-time native app errors to `ExternalIssuesFound`.

 16. Returned errors are packaged and reported to the client

-* Jivs packager packages `IssuesFound` and `BusinessLogicErrors`
+* Jivs packager packages `IssuesFound` and `ExternalIssuesFound`
 * App/server injects packaged content into the returned page data
 * New page loads
-* App/client retrieves and deserializes the returned page data, then gets `issuesFound` / `businessLogicErrors`
+* App/client retrieves and deserializes the returned page data, then gets `issuesFound` / `externalIssueFounds`
-* Client calls `ModelRules.configure()` with `issuesFound` / `businessLogicErrors` in `ModelRulesConfigureOptions`
+* Client calls `ModelRules.configure()` with `issuesFound` / `externalIssueFounds` in `ModelRulesConfigureOptions`
 * `configure()` creates the new `ValidationManager` and reapplies the returned errors
 * Client callbacks/hooks update visuals